-Right at the top of Montmarte is the Basilica of Sacre-Coeur.
-This landmark is spotted from many places around the city.
-The dome is easily visible on the skyline from most of the places.
+Right at the top of Montmartre is the Basilica of Sacre-Coeur.
+This landmark is spotted in many places around the city.
+The dome is easily visible on the skyline from most places.
 Also one of the most famous spots in Paris is this beautiful Basilica.

-Well, your Paris trip is not complete unless you have floated on the Seine river.
-The boat tours at the Seine include taxis (like Bato Bus) to dinner or sunset cruises.
+Well, your Paris trip is not complete unless you have floated on the Seine River.
+The boat tours at the Seine include taxis (like Bato Bus) for dinner or sunset cruises.
 Either way, it is a must to do one of these.
-If you would like to see the replica of Statue of Liberty at Pont de Grenelle you might want to book a cruise that crosses there because not all boat tours take you through there.
+If you would like to see the replica of the Statue of Liberty at Pont de Grenelle you might want to book a cruise that crosses there because not all boat tours take you through there.

 12. Moulin Rouge or Lido: